Tomato basil soup is one of my favorite summertime treats and one I enjoy when the tomatoes are red and ripe!

 - Remove the soup from the heat and let cool a few minutes.

-- Using a stick blender, or in batches in a regular blender, puree the soup until it's as smooth as you like it.
+- Using a stick blender, or in batches in a regular blender, puree until it's as smooth as you like it.

-- Return the soup to the pot (if you took it out) and bring the soup back to a simmer before serving.
+- Return the soup to the pot (if you took it out) and bring it back to a simmer before serving.

 Red Wine Croutons